wvanbreukelen/ZermeloRoosterPHP/README.md

 #### Formatting

+##### XML

-If you like, you can format the given array to XML code using the "formatXML" method.
+If you like, you can format the given grid array to XML code using the "formatXML" method.
 See code

 ```php